UW-CTRL/AA548-spr2024/bite-size-notes/week-4-b-discrete-LQR.md

 \end{split}
 $$

-note that we have no control or state constraints.
+note that we have no control or state constraints, which helps guarantee the convexity of the problem.
+Including constraints is an extension to this basic formulation of LQR, but makes solving the problem possibly much more difficult and computationally expensive, so it is often ignored, as noted in 8.3.2 of [10].
 The dynamics are linear, and the cost function, composed of the next state cost and the running cost, are both quadratic and therefore convex.
 The regulator regulates to zero for stability.
 The quadratic cost function guarantees the optimal control input $u_k^*$ is globally optimal at each time step $k$.

 The matrices $Q_k$ and $R_k$ are the weights for the state and control costs, respectively.
 The matrix $Q_T$ is the terminal cost weight, and is used to stabilize the system.
 The matrices $A$ and $B$ are the system dynamics matrices, and $x_k$ is the state at time step $k$.
 We require the matrices $Q_k$ and $Q_T$ to be positive semi-definite, and $R_k$ to be positive definite in order to guarantee that the cost function is bowl-shaped and has a global minimum.
 As a result, we have that: